Globe

 Slovakia

-New legislation on remote work, amending the Slovak Labor Code, entered into effect on 1 March 2021.
+New legislation on remote work, amending the Slovak Labor Code, entered effect on 1 March 2021.
 The legislation introduces the following changes:

 • Working from home must be agreed upon between the employer and the employee in writing in an employment contract.